 View site specific Explore site transportation eligibility maps by clicking on the school name below.

-Will you take advantage of breakfast and lunch served at school?
-At most Explore sites breakfast and lunch will be provided free where allowable per federal guidelines.
+Take advantage of breakfast and lunch served at Explore sites and special programs.

-Eligible students may choose to participate in gifted education classes offered at Phelps Center.
-Information about how to enroll will be provided to those who are eligible.
+Eligible students will receive information on how to enroll in gifted education classes offered at Phelps Center.

 Important Explore Information